Wing-e7/rasainitv1/data/nlu.md

 - Our admissions are a result of the campaigns we run
 - We direct our organic traffic to admissions.
 - We generate leads first, run them by our counselling team and provide admissions by May month end.

+## synonym:{'neg': 0.0, 'neu': 0.191, 'pos': 0.809, 'compound': 0.9692}
+- Our clients are very happy, ecstatic, prosperous, marvelous and wonderfully eager

+## synonym:{'neg': 0.0, 'neu': 0.256, 'pos': 0.744, 'compound': 0.4404}
+- Good morning
+- Good Morning

+## synonym:{'neg': 0.0, 'neu': 0.358, 'pos': 0.642, 'compound': 0.5563}
+- A very pleasant evening

+## synonym:{'neg': 0.0, 'neu': 0.408, 'pos': 0.592, 'compound': 0.4404}
+- Heelo.
+Good morning

+## synonym:{'neg': 0.0, 'neu': 0.603, 'pos': 0.397, 'compound': 0.7645}
+- Collegedunia is the most well know and best platform for college admissions

+## synonym:{'neg': 0.0, 'neu': 0.605, 'pos': 0.395, 'compound': 0.9618}
+- We follow a client centric approach ensuring their satisfaction throughout the process.
+The clients love us for the services we provide and a result our testimonial page is overflowing with positive , prosperous and wonderful reviews of our work

+## synonym:{'neg': 0.0, 'neu': 0.619, 'pos': 0.381, 'compound': 0.5719}
+- I represent Collegedunia and we deliver happy clients

+## synonym:{'neg': 0.0, 'neu': 0.625, 'pos': 0.375, 'compound': 0.5563}
+- Hello Sir.
+A very pleasant morning to you

+## synonym:{'neg': 0.0, 'neu': 0.669, 'pos': 0.331, 'compound': 0.8555}
+- We enable colleges to achieve their 100% admission rate and a result over the years we have gained many happy and loyal clients

+## synonym:{'neg': 0.0, 'neu': 0.682, 'pos': 0.318, 'compound': 0.7906}
+- We have had exceptional results working with colleges and as a result have numerous happy and ecstatic clients

+## synonym:{'neg': 0.0, 'neu': 0.683, 'pos': 0.317, 'compound': 0.836}
+- We have numerous happy clients who love the services and results we provide and continue to work with us

+## synonym:{'neg': 0.0, 'neu': 0.735, 'pos': 0.265, 'compound': 0.6077}
+- We have more than 80 happy clients as a result of the same

+## synonym:{'neg': 0.0, 'neu': 0.769, 'pos': 0.231, 'compound': 0.5574}
+- We have had positive results in enabling colleges achieve their targeted admission rate

+## synonym:{'neg': 0.0, 'neu': 0.769, 'pos': 0.231, 'compound': 0.6369}
+- I am coming from Collegedunia, the best partner for Colleges for branding and admission relateed services

+## synonym:{'neg': 0.0, 'neu': 0.821, 'pos': 0.179, 'compound': 0.6124}
+- Collegedunia is the number one go to partner for all things related to college branding and admissions and as a result we have numerous happy clients

+## synonym:{'neg': 0.0, 'neu': 0.854, 'pos': 0.146, 'compound': 0.34}
+- Our client centric approach is unprecedented and is key to building unique brand value propositions

+## synonym:{'neg': 0.0, 'neu': 1.0, 'pos': 0.0, 'compound': 0.0}
+- hello
+- Hello
+- hey
+- hi
+- I am coming from Collegedunia, Indias foremost search and review platform
+- I am coming from Collegedunia, Indias leading search and discovery platform for colleges
+- I represent Collegedunia, India's leading edutech platform with traffic upwards of 3 Million
+- Collegedunia is the bext platform for college admissions
+- I represent Collegeduni, the go to partner for all things related to college branding and admissions